Summary of Employee Benefits

 - Wednesday, 11/23/2022 (offices close at noon) Thanksgiving

-There may be times when it becomes more advantageous for both the College and the employee to have the day AFTER Christmas and New Year’s off instead of the day before.
-In addition, the College may occasionally change the Holiday Schedule as circumstances require.
+There may be times when it becomes more advantageous for both the University and the employee to have the day AFTER Christmas and New Year’s off instead of the day before.
+In addition, the University may occasionally change the Holiday Schedule as circumstances require.
 When this occurs, you will be informed accordingly.
-The College typically closes during the week between Christmas and New Year’s.
+The University typically closes during the week between Christmas and New Year’s.
 This will be announced during the Fall of each year.
-If the College closes, full time employees are excused from work with pay, with the exception of some essential staff.
+If the University closes, full time employees are excused from work with pay, with the exception of some essential staff.

 Daemen Tuition Waiver Program

 Full time employees are eligible for 100% tuition waiver for undergraduate classes at Daemen University the semester after hire.
 This benefit is also available to the employee's spouse/same sex domestic partner and dependent children.

 100% tuition waiver for graduate level courses at Daemen University are available to full time employees and their spouse/same sex domestic partner.
 Dependent children of the employee are eligible for a 50% tuition waiver.

 - Daemen Tuition Benefits Explanation - How to Apply